 Tablet / Pellet: Yes

 Live foods (fishes, shrimps, worms): Some of Diet

 Meaty Food: Some of Diet

 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

-These fish are not exceptionally difficult to care for, and mostly just need their water to be kept clean.
-At least 25 - 50% of the tank water should be replaced once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
-Aquariums are closed systems and regardless of size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Be mindful during maintenance that these fish will jump, so keep a close eye on them.
+These fish are not exceptionally difficult to care for provided their water is kept clean.
+At least 25 to 50% of the tank water should be replaced once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+Be mindful that during maintenance, these fish will jump, so keep a close eye on them.

-The Glowlight Danio is a fairly hardy schooling species that will inhabit all regions of the tank, but favors the middle.
-Though a school of these danios can be kept in a smaller aquarium, they will do best in about a 20 gallon size.
+The Glowlight Danio is a fairly hardy, schooling species that will inhabit all regions of the tank, though they favor the middle.
+Though a school of these danios can be kept in a smaller aquarium, they will do best in about a 20-gallon size.
 Its colors can be quite stunning and will show best in soft, slightly acidic water conditions.
 Provide good filtration that offers some current.
-Make sure the tank is securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.
+Make sure the tank is securely-covered as these fish are skilled jumpers and will probably do so if given the opportunity.

-The tank set up is fairly important for this fish to be comfortable.
-A good aquascape would be dense plantings reaching the surface of the aquarium around the sides and back and a few broadleaved plants for shelter.
+The tank setup is fairly important for this fish to be comfortable.
+A good aquascape would be dense plantings around the sides and back of the aquarium, reaching to the surface, and a few broad-leaved plants to provide shelter.
 Floating plants will give the fish extra security.
-Adding some aquarium bogwood will help get the water chemistry close to they way they like it.
-A dark substrate is recommended to bring out the fishes natural glow.
+Adding some aquarium bogwood will help get the water chemistry close to the way they like it.
+A dark substrate is recommended to bring out their natural glow.